-Working alongside the GeorgiaCAN State Outreach Director, with opportunities to interact with our Executive Director, the fellow will support community engagement and civic engagement around education reform in Georgia.
-During this fellowship, the parent fellow will learn organizing and communication skills as well as a broad understanding of education policy.
+Working alongside GeorgiaCAN’s State Outreach Director, with opportunities to interact with our Executive Director, the fellow will support community and civic engagement in education reform throughout Georgia.
+During the fellowship, the selected parent fellow will gain experience in organizing and communication skills, as well as a comprehensive understanding of education policy.

-- Develop a team of local advocates to engage on local education issues in your community
+- Build a team of local advocates to engage with education issues in your community

-- Work with the State Outreach Director on arranging advocacy efforts at the local school board and Georgia State Capitol
+- Collaborate with the State Outreach Director to organize advocacy efforts at the local school board and Georgia State Capitol

-- Attend local community meetings (i.e. school board meetings or townhalls) around education to gain familiarity around community support and needs.
+- Attend community meetings focused on education, such as school board meetings or townhalls, to gain familiarity with community needs and support

-- Recruit new members into the GeorgiaCAN advocate pipeline
+- Recruit new members to join GeorgiaCAN’s advocate pipeline

 - Political organizing or outreach experience